melvynator/ELK_twitter/README.md

 :warning: **By default, the pipeline is only configured to output to Elasticsearch**, but if you have MongoDB installed, then you can uncomment the mongo output in the config file:
 `ELK_twitter/src/twitter-pipeline/config/twitter-pipeline.conf`

-:warning: **By default, the pipeline is configured to make API call**, but if you don't have any API you can remove the `rest` filter in the config file:
+:warning: **By default, the pipeline is not configured to make API call**, if you have an API you can uncomment the `rest` filter in the config file:
 `ELK_twitter/src/twitter-pipeline/config/twitter-pipeline.conf`

+Don't forget to specify your own endpoint and data.

 Then, you can run the pipeline using: